 For customized experience or specialized integration, we tend to lean towards Amazon Web Services (S3) for video hosting, with a video player developed in-house at Savvior.

 The bottom line

-Hosting your own videos has the potential to be both more expensive and a negative impact your user experience.
+As our IT consulting experts in Pittsburgh have said: hosting your own videos has the potential to both be more expensive and negatively impact UX.
 In turn, this can lower your traffic and exposure and reduces ROI.
 For these reasons and more, we strongly suggest using a video hosting service rather than a customized solution.